christoferson/aws-cloudformation/dynamodb/README.md

 - dynamodb:table:WriteCapacityUnits - The provisioned write capacity for a DynamoDB table.
 - dynamodb:index:ReadCapacityUnits - The provisioned read capacity for a DynamoDB global secondary index.
 - dynamodb:index:WriteCapacityUnits - The provisioned write capacity for a DynamoDB global secondary index.

+# Errors - DAX
+- "dax" No endpoints available
+  You can only connect to DAX from an EC2 machine in the same VPC as the DAX cluster.

+### TODO

+- DAX (Memory Caching) - Dax Endpoint, Read Heavy Application, Runs inside VPC, Encryption at REST